-Treatment usually includes medications, occupational or physical therapy, and regular exercise.
+Treatment usually includes medications, occupational or physical therapy, and exercise.
 Some people need surgery to correct joint damage.
-Early, aggressive treatment is key to good results.
-And with today’s treatments, joint damage can be slowed or stopped in many cases.
+Early treatment is key to good results.
+And with today's treatments, joint damage can often be slowed or stopped.

 Drugs for Rheumatoid Arthritis

 As part of rheumatoid arthritis treatment, your doctor will probably prescribe a nonsteroidal anti-inflammatory drug (NSAID).
-These medications reduce pain and inflammation but do not slow down RA.
-So if you have moderate to severe RA, you’ll probably also need to take other drugs to prevent further joint damage.
+These medications reduce pain and inflammation but don't slow RA.
+If your doctor thinks that you have RA, or if you have moderate to severe RA, you'll probably also need to take other drugs to prevent further joint damage.

+Many come as pills or tablets.
 Over-the-counter NSAIDs include ibuprofen and naproxen.
-Most people with RA need a prescription NSAID as they offer a higher dose with longer-lasting results and require fewer doses throughout the day.
+Most people with RA need a prescription version, like celecoxib (Celebrex), as they offer a higher dose with longer-lasting results and require fewer doses throughout the day.

 You and your doctor can weigh the benefits of NSAIDs against the potential risks.
-You may have to try a few different ones to find the one that’s right for you.
+You may have to try a few to find the one that's right for you.

-“DMARDs” stands for disease-modifying antirheumatic drugs.
-They help slow or stop RA from getting worse.
+This stands for disease-modifying antirheumatic drugs.
+They curb your immune system to help slow RA or keep it from getting worse.

-Doctors usually first prescribe methotrexate to treat rheumatoid arthritis.
-If that alone doesn’t calm the inflammation, doctors may try or add a different type of DMARD.
-Other DMARDs include hydroxychloroquine (Plaquenil), leflunomide (Arava) and sulfasalazine (Azulfidine).
+Doctors usually first prescribe methotrexate (Rheumatrex, Trexall) to treat rheumatoid arthritis.
+If that alone doesn't calm the inflammation, they may try or add a different type of conventional DMARD such as hydroxychloroquine (Plaquenil), leflunomide (Arava), sulfasalazine (Azulfidine), or tofacitinib (Xeljanz).

-DMARDs, particularly methotrexate, have made dramatic improvements in severe rheumatoid arthritis and can help save your joints.
+DMARDs, particularly methotrexate, have made major improvements in severe rheumatoid arthritis and can help save your joints.

-When methotrexate or other DMARDS don’t ease RA symptoms and inflammation, doctors may recommend a biologic.
+When methotrexate or other DMARDs don't ease RA symptoms and inflammation, doctors may recommend a biologic.
 These are genetically engineered proteins.
 They block specific parts of the immune system that play a key role in inflammation of rheumatoid arthritis.
-They may slow or stop RA.
+These drugs can work quickly to ease joint pain and swelling.

 - Abatacept (Orencia)